Endometrial Receptivity Test

 Receptivity test process?

 The endometrial receptivity test is a very simple test that consists of taking a small sample of endometrial tissue after completing an endometrial preparation cycle.
-The purpose of this test is to reproduce exactly the conditions of an embryo transfer and to check if the endometrium meets the appropriate conditions for subsequent embryo implantation and to determine the exact moment at which the embryo transfer should be planned.
+The purpose of this test is to reproduce exactly the conditions of an embryo transfer.
+It is also used to check if the endometrium meets the appropriate conditions for subsequent embryo implantation and to determine the exact moment at which the embryo transfer should be planned.

-After the biopsy, the sample obtained will be analyzed using massive sequencing technology to know if the endometrium is receptive or if it needs a different prior preparation.
-In this way, for the future embryo transfer, we will have to follow the recommendations according to the results obtained and we will personalize the strategy to be followed in each case.
+After the biopsy, the sample obtained will be analyzed using massive sequencing technology.
+It is to know if the endometrium is receptive or if it needs a different prior preparation.
+In this way, for the future embryo transfer, we will have to follow the recommendations according to the results obtained.
+We will personalize the strategy to be followed in each case.